cyberquill/Connect_plus/README.md

 1. Install *Node.js*
 1. Install *npm*
 1. If you plan to use a local instance of *MongoDB database*, install *MongoDB community server*.
-1. If you are using a local instance of *MongoDB database*,Open a terminal/cmd window, and run:	`mongod`
+1. If you are using a local instance of *MongoDB database*, open a terminal/cmd window, and run: `mongod`
 1. Clone this github repo.
 1. In the local project directory, create a new file called "`.env`".
 1. Setup the environment variables as described above.